Campus diversity update

 Assess the feasibility of a complete implementation of the holistic review process in admissions.
 This proposal would expand the breadth of the holistic review process that admissions currently engages in when reviewing applications for incoming students.

-The holistic review process in admissions was expanded even further from its pilot season in 2015.
+2015-16 – The holistic review process in admissions was expanded further from its pilot season in 2015.

 Translate admissions materials into Spanish and provide informational sessions and campus tours in Spanish catering to families for which Spanish is the primary language in the home.
 Survey prospective students to assess whether there is a need to provide such services in additional languages.

-On request both admissions presentations and campus tours are offered in Spanish.
-Further, in a collaborative effort the Office of Admissions has developed a virtual campus tour to allow students who may be unable/unwilling to travel to Boone, the opportunity to “visit” campus that is offered in English, Spanish and Mandarin Chinese.
+2015-16 – On request, both admissions presentations and campus tours began being offered in Spanish.
+In a collaborative effort, the Office of Admissions developed a virtual campus tour offered in English, Spanish and Mandarin Chinese to allow students who may be unable/unwilling to travel to Boone the opportunity to “visit” campus.

 Formalize relationships with secondary schools and community-based organizations in areas with a greater density of underrepresented populations.

-Using the Gadugi Initiative (led by faculty member, Dr. Allen Bryant) as a foundational program, conversations have been occurring to determine what schools and community-based organizations can be connected to the work of our faculty members.
+2015-16 – Using the Gadugi Initiative (led by faculty member Dr. Allen Bryant) as a foundational program, conversations began occurring to determine what schools and community-based organizations can be connected to the work of our faculty members.